AndrewDDavis/micro_WIP/runtime/help/colors.md

 * error-message (Color of error messages in the bottom line of the screen)
 * match-brace (Color of matching brackets when `matchbracestyle` is set to `highlight`)

-Colorschemes must be placed in the `~/.config/micro/colorschemes` directory to be used.

 ---

 In addition to the main colorscheme groups, there are subgroups that you can